How can you create high-quality content to hold onto your customers?

 - Use bold font for your important keywords

-- Position your keywords well
+- Position your keywords in a strategically way

 3. Use high-quality multimedia

 With only five seconds to win-over visitors, high-quality multimedia is a must.
 Use specific and attractive images for each aspect of your content rather than a general image or video.
 Visitors are more likely to stay on your page if there are visual aids to help them digest the information.
 Yes, text is important to give users information, but it’s also a good idea to relate the textual content with visual content as well whether that’s incorporating an image, a video or a meme.
 However make sure you have optimized your multimedia; there’s nothing worse than landing on a site and only half the images have loaded. www.compressor.io is a good website for reducing the weight of images and therefore increasing the loading speed.

 - Use visual aids to compliment the textual content